How Much Does Boat & RV Storage Cost?

 Ask about per-foot pricing

-If your boat or RV is under 25 ft, per-foot pricing ($8–$15/ft/month) is often cheaper than flat rates.
+If your boat or RV is under 25 ft, per-foot pricing ($8 to $15/ft/month) is often cheaper than flat rates.

 Book during off-season